List of Saskatchewan municipal roads (600–699)

 The following is a list of rural municipality highways in the Canadian province of Saskatchewan between the numbers 600 and 699.
+The 600-series highways run north and south and, generally, the last two digits increase from east to west.
+Many of these highways are gravel for some of their length.

 SK 600

 Highway 600 runs from Highway 18 near Gainsborough to Township Road 174.
 Highway 600 is about 202 km long.

 Highway 600 intersects Highway 18, Highway 361, Highway 13, Highway 48, Highway 1, Highway 709, Highway 308, and Highway 8.

 Highway 600 passes near the towns of Fertile, Antler, Maryfield, Fleming, Welwyn, Rocanville, Spy Hill, and Welby.
 Highway 600 is a gravel road that is operational year round.